Business and Technology

 Once accepted, you’ll need to discuss this with each school’s admissions dean.

-Many institutions need large deposit, which makes holding spots in various schools difficult.
+Many institutions need a large deposit, which makes holding spots in various schools difficult.

 Should Medical Students Work?

-Inquiring about school’s funding is practical, not resentful.
+Inquiring about a school’s funding is practical, not resentful.

 If necessary, getting your parents to fill out documentation may speed up the response.